Stop sharing wiring instructions over email.

 When we were building Investor Deal Room we wanted to help prevent this problem altogether.

-That’s why as soon as an investor completes his subscription agreements inside the secure portal he is immediately given access the wiring instructions.
+That’s why as soon as an investor completes a subscription agreements inside the secure portal he is immediately given access the wiring instructions.
 This also had the added benefit of reducing investor questions during the capital raise and making the investor feel like everything was in order.